Treats rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn disease, plaque psoriasis, and ulcerative colitis.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or if you have liver disease, heart problems, lung disease (such as COPD), a history of cancer, or a bleeding disorder.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, a bleeding disorder, blood or bone marrow problems, cancer, heart problems, COPD, diabetes, a weak immune system, active or a history of tuberculosis or hepatitis B, or any type of infection.
 Tell your doctor if you have a history of seizures, multiple sclerosis, Guillain-Barré syndrome, or a similar nervous system disease.

 Possible Side Effects While Using This Medicine